 The Python docformatter tool (https://github.com/myint/docformatter).

-If true, don't use docformatter when running
+Don't use docformatter when running

 ./pants fmt and

 Arguments to pass directly to docformatter, e.g.

 If true, export a virtual environment with docformatter when running

 This can be useful, for example, with IDE integrations to point your editor to the tool's binary.